 Tip: You can even buy animal snacks so you can lure all the cats and dogs to come to you!

-Other than that Seoul also has cafes where you can meet owls, meerkats, raccoons and even sheep!
+Other than that, Seoul also has cafes where you can meet owls, meerkats, raccoons, and even sheep!

-3. Island Hopping during Different Seasons
+Island Hopping in Search or Korea Nature during Different Seasons

 Because Seoul is – despite all the overwhelming mortar buildings – filled with trees and small parks, you get to enjoy a new look of Korea’s capital city during different seasons, without leaving its bustling centre.